Gauteweb/Raspberry-Pi-as-a-dashboard-monitor/README.md

-# RaspberryPi
+# Raspberry Pi as a monitor
-Short shell scripts and similar related to small Raspberry Pi projects.
+Short shell scripts and similar related to using a Raspberry Pi with Rasbian as a "Big Screen Monitor".